avilcan/learn-react/README.md

 -add PYTHON variable to your environment variables

--clone this git repository
+-clone this git repository (git clone https://github.com/avilcan/learn-react)

 -run the following comands in the root folder that you just pulled from git:

       npm install

       npm run start

 #Linux:

--clone this git repository
+-clone this git repository (git clone https://github.com/avilcan/learn-react)

 -run the following comands in the root folder that you just pulled from git:

       npm install

       npm run start